spinnaker/spinnaker.github.io/setup/install/providers/aws/aws-ec2.md

 {% include toc %}

 > :warning: These instructions are out-of-date and a new version is being
 > worked on.
-In the meantime please use the following
+In the meantime, please use the following
 > [AWS install tutorial](https://aws.amazon.com/blogs/opensource/continuous-delivery-spinnaker-amazon-eks/).

 In [AWS](https://aws.amazon.com/){:target="\_blank"}, an [__Account__](/concepts/providers/#accounts)